warrenarea/movie_title_filter/README.md

-# movie_title_filter
+# Movie Title Filter
-Filter out common text formatting from a movie file.
+Filter out common text formatting from a movie file. <br>
 Returns a simplified output with a date, if it has one.

 <img src="./movie_title_filter_image_1.png" />